-Indonesia would be a great investment if foreigners could actually own real estate.
+Indonesia would be a great investment if foreigners could actually own freehold real estate titles.
 Population growth combined with lack of space means demand will continue to rise.
 Cities like Surabaya and Medan, along with Jakarta, can surely benefit from this trend.

-Of course, foreigners cannot buy property in Indonesia yet.
-As such, the strong potential and current high-yields aren’t relevant for most of us.
+Of course, foreigners cannot technically buy property in Indonesia yet.
+As such, the strong potential and current high-yields aren’t relevant for most of our readers.

 My thoughts are that this will change within the next decade or so.
 Just in the past three years, foreigners were given the right to own 100% of almost any type of business and the maximum duration of leaseholds was practically doubled.
 Laws are moving in the right direction.

-But for right now, it’s better to invest in places like Cambodia or Malaysia rather than messing around with leasehold titles and bureaucracy.
+But for right now, it’s better to invest in places like Cambodia or Malaysia rather than messing around with leasehold titles and Indonesian bureaucracy.
 There are lots of other countries in the region that are open to foreigners.
-Several are growing even faster than Indonesia.
+Several places are growing even faster than Indonesia.

 Skip the Next Western Recession